~~~~ This is Page 6 ~~~~

 They were 10 years too early on this one, but not bad.
 Yes, the whole shebang is being implanted right now with very little visible externally.
 Look at the "TICI" on our Page 1, (bottom, left) now under development in Australia.

 "By 2011-- electronically-equipped eyesight"

 They said via "artificial photo receptors connected directly to the optic nerve".
-Right on the nose!
-It's just getting off the ground, with the implantable retina chip array and the tiny TV camera.
-About 50 completely blind people are actually now walking around on an experimental basis, with cameras in their eyeglasses broadcasting to an electronic implant in their retinas, showing lights and shapes.
+2011 was almost on the nose!
+At least 50 completely blind people are walking around with cameras in eyeglasses broadcasting to an implant in their retinas, seeing lights and shapes.
 Read about it here:

 Whoa !!
-If that means a totally blind person driving an ordinary car alone or reading a newspaper, via a totally implanted system ----it's obviously a much, much too short call for 2014.
+If that means a completely blind person driving a car alone or reading a newspaper, via a totally implanted system ----it's obviously a much, much too short call for 2014.
 Those Japanese are amazing dreamers.

 ............and here too:

 ~ ~ ~ ~ ~ ~

 "The U.S., with 5% of the world's population, is home to 75% of the planet's lawyers".
 Bruce Rosen, Attorney

 "No one thinks twice about someone having up to twenty pairs of shoes.